carrierlxk/AGNN/README.md

 5. Run the code of refinement_net in PReMVOS and generate the mask for each instance.

-6. Change the path of first frame as well annotation in MergeTrack/merge.py.
+6. Change the path of first frame as well as annotation in MergeTrack/merge.py.
 Run the mergetrack code to associate the instance mask across the subsequent frames.

 The segmentation results on DAVIS-2016, Youtube-objects and DAVIS-2017 datasets can be download from [GoogleDiver](https://drive.google.com/open?id=1w5nRgUdUz-OxUhEYjytYDXB_xa2r983_).